ShlomoCode/capacitor-soi-tscale-weighing-device-connector/README.md

 ## Configuration

-Configure your Tibbo DS1101 in TCP Server mode and connect your T-Scale device to it.
-Test connectivity with:
+[Configure](../../wiki) your Tibbo DS1101 and connect your T-Scale device to the tibbo module via a serial connection.
+Test the connectivity with:

 ```bash
 telnet 192.168.10.95 1001
 ```